Chocolate Zucchini Muffins

 - ¾ cup semisweet chocolate chips

-- 1 finely shredded zucchini on the small to medium size, about 1 cup shredded
+- 1 cup finely shredded zucchini about 1 medium

 Instructions